Companies that eat, sleep, breathe “customer obsession”

 2. Protect Your Customer’s Data Like It’s Your Own

 According to recent privacy and personalization research, 86% of respondents said they were concerned about the privacy of their data.
 In Baymard Institute’s 2017 Checkout Optimization Research Report, nearly 1 in 5 shoppers abandon at least one checkout experience per quarter because of concerns that the site won’t protect their payment information.
 Make sure your payment system protects against security and fraud issues.
-To build trust with customers, you can display well-known security brands like Norton on your site and provide explanations next to each entry field in checkout for why you’re requesting personal information.
+To build customer trust you can display well-known security brands like Norton on your site and provide explanations next to each entry field in checkout for why you’re requesting personal information.

 3. Support Customer-Generated Content